schatt3npakt/hallen/README.md

     - **constants** variables and constants
     - **components** html custom components
     - **utils** utility functions and helpers
-- **scenes** game code and scenes
+- **scenes** game scenes
+- **config** game configuration
+- **index.css** game styles
 - **index.html** main app document

 ## Vision

 Hallen can be used to create accessible, responsive web-based visual novels.
 The games are composed of scenes, which link to new scenes.
-A scene is composed of a visual and dialogue.
+A scene is composed of an optional visual and dialogue.
 At the end of a scene, it navigates to a new scene or presents a couple of dialogue options which each leads to a new scene.

 ## Concept